GandhiCloud/developers-guide/Openshift/General/002-Pod-Stuck-In-Initialization/readme.md

 Failed create pod sandbox: rpc error: code = Unknown desc = failed to create pod network sandbox
 ```

-so this could be related to some networking.
+ so this could be related to some networking issues.

 2. Deployed another sample app.
 But the same error occurring.